Simple Mistakes That Can Ruin Your Credit Score

 2. Maxing out your credit cards

-4. Not reviewing your credit report regularly
+4. Ignoring your credit report

 5. Closing old credit accounts

-• Keep your credit utilisation ratio below 30%.
+• Keep your credit utilisation below 30%.

 Struggling with Bad Credit?
 Ready to Drive a New Car?